PopupMaker/Popup-Maker/readme.txt

 * Unlimited Content Customization
  * Use the Popup Maker WYSIWIG Content Editor to easily create as many popups as you like with any content you like!
 Plus, use Short Codes, HTML, and other code to give your popups ultimate power!
 Adding content and popups in Popup Maker is just like adding content and pages in WordPress.
 * Use Popups Conditionally
  * Target specific users for your popups!
 Our Targeting Conditions feature allows you to tailor your popups to specific users by giving you the ability to use popups exactly where you want.
-Use [Auto Open](https://wppopupmaker.com/extensions/auto-open-popups?utm_source=WordPress+Page&utm_medium=Text+Link&utm_campaign=Auto+Open "Auto Open Popups"), [Scroll Triggered](https://wppopupmaker.com/extensions/scroll-triggered-popups?utm_source=WordPress+Page&utm_medium=Text+Link&utm_campaign=Scroll+Triggered "Scroll Triggered Popups") & [Exit Intent](https://wppopupmaker.com/extensions/exit-intent-popups?utm_source=WordPress+Page&utm_medium=Text+Link&utm_campaign=Exit+Intent "Exit Intent Popups") Popup Extensions to enhance your popups' effectiveness.
+Use Auto Open or check out the [Scroll Triggered](https://wppopupmaker.com/extensions/scroll-triggered-popups?utm_source=WordPress+Page&utm_medium=Text+Link&utm_campaign=Scroll+Triggered "Scroll Triggered Popups") & [Exit Intent](https://wppopupmaker.com/extensions/exit-intent-popups?utm_source=WordPress+Page&utm_medium=Text+Link&utm_campaign=Exit+Intent "Exit Intent Popups") Popup Extensions to enhance your popups' effectiveness.
 * One (1) Customizable Popup Theme
  * Customize every aspect of our default theme to match your needs - from colors to Google Fonts.
 To differentiate your popup themes on your popups, you can create unlimited themes by upgrading to the [Unlimited Themes Extension](https://wppopupmaker.com/extensions/unlimited-themes?utm_source=WordPress+Page&utm_medium=Text+Link&utm_campaign=Unlimited+Themes "Unlimited Popup Themes").
 * Auto Open Popups